Catherine Hobbs

-Catherine Ann Hobbs (born 1968) is a British mathematician and educator working as a professor and Academic Dean of the Faculty of Engineering, Environment and Computing at Coventry University.
+Catherine Ann Hobbs (born 1968) is a British mathematician and educator working as a professor at University of Bristol.
 Her research focuses on applications of singularity theory to the physical sciences.
 She has a strong interest in science policy, particularly relating to encouraging and supporting women in STEM fields.

 Early life and education

 Hobbs's father, David Hobbs, was an academic at the University of Exeter in mathematics education, and contributed to writing a series of influential text books for school mathematics, as part of the School Mathematics Project.
 These introduced many concepts of modern mathematics at school level for the first time.
 Her mother Rosalind Hobbs was a primary school teacher.
 She attended the University of Warwick 1986–1989 for her first degree, where her tutors Christopher Zeeman and Caroline Series both encouraged her to consider postgraduate study.
 She did a PhD 1989–1993 at the University of Liverpool supervised by Chris Gibson on applications of singularity theory in robotics.